.png)

 FREQUENTLY ASKED QUESTIONS ABOUT SCOUTING FOR FOOD

-ANSWER: Scouting for Food in the is the largest food drive in the Boy Scouts of America.
+A: Scouting for Food in the is the largest food drive in Scouting America.

 Q: Why do the Scouts of CRC organize Scouting for Food?